o-t-w/blog/src/content/blog/prefix.md

 `background-clip: text` and `mask` had required a prefix for Samsung Internet browser.
 That is no longer the case as of Samsung Internet version 25.

 `ruby-position` had required a `-webkit` prefix for Safari.
 This is no longer the case as of [Safari 18.2](https://developer.apple.com/documentation/safari-release-notes/safari-18_2-release-notes#CSS).

+Chrome, Edge and other Chromium-based browsers had required a `-webkit-` prefix for `print-color-adjust`.
+This is no longer the case as of [version 136](https://chromestatus.com/feature/5159639697850368).

+[`backdrop-filter`](https://caniuse.com/css-backdrop-filter) had required a `-webkit-` prefix in Safari.
+An unprefixed version of `backdrop-filter` has been supported since [Safari 18](https://developer.apple.com/documentation/safari-release-notes/safari-18-release-notes#:~:text=unprefixed%20backdrop%2Dfilter).